hughest64/trivia-svelte5/tests/README.md

 - The [configuration file](/playwright.config.ts) currently limits workers to 2 to minimize flakiness.
 ### Testing in Production
 - `NOTE:` this is a work in process and needs improvement
-- To avoid conflicts the actual production build tests run against an identical but separate app build located at `.svelte-test` (the actual build is located at `.svelte-kit`).
+- To avoid conflicts the actual production build tests run against an identical but separate app build located at `.svelte-test` (the production build is located at `.svelte-kit`).
-- In theory this prevents any disruption to currently connected clients during the test run, but currently, the app service needs to be restarted after each test run as clients get disconnected.
+- In theory this prevents any disruption to currently connected clients during the test run but the app service does need to be restarted after each test run as clients get disconnected (for now).